yining-0122/python-interfaces/README.md

 sudo apt-get install libhdf5-openmpi-dev sudo apt-get install pkg-config
 ```
-Download files from https://github.com/ZeugAusHH/Genesis-1.3-Version4 and follow the instructions to build Genesis.
+Download files from https://github.com/ZeugAusHH/Genesis-1.3-Version4 and follow the provided instructions to build Genesis.

-Please make sure the cross-talk between Windows and WSL is usable.
-For example, if you are developing your source code through VScode, then you can simply search the official WSL extension from Microsoft for cross-talk purpose.
-When you run this interface in the WSL mode(by clicking the bottom left corner in your VScode), your hardrives will be loaded very similar to a remote server and you can find your file under some specific dictionary path(for example, /mnt/D/ in WSL is your D:/ drive).
+Ensure that the cross-communication between Windows and WSL is functional.
+For instance, if you are developing your source code using Visual Studio Code (VS Code), you can install the official WSL extension from Microsoft to facilitate this cross-talk.
+When running this interface in WSL mode (by selecting it from the bottom left corner in VS Code), your hard drives will be mounted similarly to a remote server.
+You can access your files under specific directory paths; for example, the ```D:``` drive in Windows can be found at ```/mnt/D/``` in WSL mode.

 ## 2.2 Run simulations
-We use the interface to run Genesis, specifically for tapering undulator.
-To achieve this goal, we want to run the undulator simulation one period by one period.
-The beam and field profile will be directly imported by the following period, while the ```aw``` and ```gamma0``` will be calculated according to the output and sent to next period.
+We use this interface to run Genesis, specifically for simulating tapering in undulators.
+To achieve this, we run the undulator simulation period by period.
+The beam and field profiles are directly imported into each subsequent period, while the parameters  ```aw``` and ```gamma0``` are calculated based on the output and then used for the next period.

-To start the simulation, use ```Default_input_paras()``` and ```Default_lattice_paras()``` to write the default parameters for input and lattice file, respectively.
-For example,
+To start the simulation, use ```Default_input_paras()``` and ```Default_lattice_paras()``` to write the default parameters for the input and lattice files, respectively.
+For example:

 ```asm
 setup_default_paras['lambda0'] = 3.3e-6
 setup_default_paras['gamma0']   =   146.771
 ```

-Then call ```Inputfile_make()``` to make the input file.
-You can write the beamline in ```Lattice_compile()```, for example
+Next, call ```Inputfile_make()``` to make the input file.
+You can define the beamline in ```Lattice_compile()```, for example

 ```asm
 lattice_elements['UND'] = "UNDULATOR={lambdau=%f,nwig=%d,aw=%f,helical=%s}"%(beamline_input_paras['UND_lambdau'],beamline_input_paras['UND_nwig'],beamline_input_paras['UND_aw'],beamline_input_paras['UND_helical'])
 ```

-defines an undulator with label 'UND'.
-After finishing this, use ```Latticefile_make()``` to make the lattice file.
+This code snippet defines an undulator with the label 'UND'.
+After completing this, use ```Latticefile_make()``` to make the lattice file.

-Go tot the main function.
-You should write down all the paths first.
-Then you can define your parameters.
-You can change parameters in the main function, while the ones not mentioned will be your default number.
-Otherwise, the update will not be excuted.
-For example, you write
+In the main function, begin by specifying all the paths.
+Then, define your parameters.
+You can adjust parameters in the main function; those not explicitly mentioned will retain their default values.
+For instance:

 ```asm
 setup_paras = {}